NEXTORCH T7L LEP tactical flashlight review

 Handling of the light

-The tailcap switch is shrouded about 100 degrees. from 1 angle you can actually rest your thumb unto the switch.
-This is a great feature because you can till let it tailstand as well as comfortably pressing the switch.
+The tailcap switch is shrouded about 100 degrees. from 1 angle you can actually rest your thumb onto the switch.
+This is a great feature because you can still let it tailstand as well as comfortably pressing the switch.

 It includes a pocket clip that is attached just underneath the tailcap.
 It’s a snug fit and only removable when you unscrew the tailcap.
 Neat feature!

 Its size isn’t very small, nor very large.
 And since its a 18650 flashlight, the body is relatively narrow at its thinnest point.
 But it does feel a little slippery because there isn’t any real knurling on the body tube.
 I would improve that if I were Nitetorch to make a nice torch even nicer!

 NEXTORCH included a V5 polymer holster that fits on your belt.
 But they also have an optional TS41-L remote switch.

 I was expecting something a little less quality.
 But NEXTORCH really surprised me.
 All edges and parts are smooth and unsharp.
 Even the coating is matte and looks+feels like any other premium brand.
 There is however 1 thing though, its body has no knurling.
 This can make the light relatively slippery even though the matte finish helps improving its grip.